 The Deterra Project: Preventing Prescription Medicine Abuse:

-Summit County Community Partnership is pleased to kick off a drug prevention initiative on August 31, 2016 aimed at preventing the pipeline to addiction.
-Summit County Community Partnership has received a donation by Mallinckrodt Pharmaceuticals of 40,000 drug deactivation pouches that will be distributed to senior centers, patients, parents, and families in Akron and Summit County to provide a safe and responsible drug disposal method, preventing abuse and misuse of leftover prescription medication.
+Summit County Community Partnership is pleased to kick off a drug prevention initiative on August 31, 2016, aimed at preventing the pipeline to addiction.
+Summit County Community Partnership has received a donation by Mallinckrodt Pharmaceuticals of 40,000 drug deactivation pouches that will be distributed to senior centers, patients, parents, and families in Akron and Summit Counties to provide a safe and responsible drug disposal method, preventing abuse and misuse of leftover prescription medication.

 The user-friendly pouch deactivates prescription drugs and renders contents safe for landfills.
 After filling the specially formulated pouch with prescription drugs and regular tap water, it can be sealed and thrown away with the household trash.

 Acme Fresh Market Pharmacy is partnering to make our community safer by offering drug disposal pouches through their 16 neighborhood locations.
 Summit County residents can access pouches at any Acme Fresh Market Pharmacy location.

 In addition to Acme Fresh Market Pharmacy, SCCP is partnering with numerous community organizations to distribute pouches, including Akron Metropolitan Housing Authority, AUI, Cascade Village – The Community Builders, City of Akron, City of Barberton, Community Health Center, County of Summit ADM Board, Mature Services, Inc., Mallinckrodt Pharmaceuticals, Summa Health, the Summit County Opiate Task Force and Summit County Public Health.

 This initiative provides an additional way to properly dispose of prescription medication, reaching individuals who are unable to utilize a drug take back box.
 It is intended to supplement the work of Project DUMP and Drug Take Back Days.